chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/monstrosity/death-dog.md

 aliases: ["Death Dog"]
 ---
 # Death Dog
 *Source: Monster Manual p.
-321. Available in the SRD and the Basic Rules.*
+321, Mythic Odysseys of Theros.
+Available in the SRD and the Basic Rules.*

 A death dog is an ugly two-headed hound that roams plains, deserts, and the Underdark.
 Hate burns in a death dog's heart, and a taste for humanoid flesh drives it to attack travelers and explorers.
 Death dog saliva carries a foul disease that causes a victim's flesh to slowly rot off the bone.